-Cumin is usually purchased in the form of whole dried seeds or as ground powder.
+People usually buy cumin in the form of whole dried seeds or as ground powder.
 It is a typical ingredient in many spice blends, such as curry powder.
-Cumin is a staple spice in many cuisines, especially Mexican, Indian, African, and Asian.
+Cumin is a staple spice in many food cultures, particularly Mexican, Indian, African, and Asian cuisine.

-Aside from cooking, cumin has also been used medicinally in many parts of the world for some years.
+Aside from this, cumin has also played a medicinal role in many parts of the world, including Southeast Asia and Iran, for some years.

 1. Weight loss

-After 8 weeks, the researchers found that the cumin and weight-loss medication groups both lost significant amounts of weight.
-People in the cumin group also experienced a decrease in their insulin levels.
+After 8 weeks, the researchers found that both the cumin and the weight loss medication groups lost significant amounts of weight.
+People in the cumin group also experienced a decrease in insulin levels.

-The previously mentioned study in overweight and obese women also found that consuming 3 g of cumin powder per day resulted in lower total cholesterol, LDL or "bad" cholesterol, and triglyceride levels.
+The aforementioned study involving women with overweight and obesity also found that consuming 3 g of cumin powder per day resulted in lower levels of total cholesterol, lower low-density lipoprotein, or "bad," cholesterol, and triglycerides.

-The women who consumed the cumin powder also had higher HDL or "good" cholesterol levels.
+Those who consumed the cumin powder also had higher levels of high-density lipoprotein, or "good," cholesterol.

-A study in adults with type 2 diabetes looked at the effects of cumin essential oil on blood sugar.
+A 2017 study in adults with type 2 diabetes looked at the effects of cumin essential oil on blood sugar levels.
 Study participants received either 100 milligrams (mg) of cumin oil per day, 50 mg of cumin oil per day, or a placebo.

 4. Irritable bowel syndrome